 Historical: Cost of sales was \$1,446.0 million for the Successor six-month period ended June 30, 2014 compared to \$1,327.6 million for the Successor six-month period ended June 30, 2013 and \$232.2 million for the Predecessor period January 1, 2013 through January 31, 2013.
-Cost of sales increased during the Successor six months ended June 30, 2013 primarily as a result of increased inventory costs of \$103.7 million related to fair value adjustments to inventory in conjunction with the Acquisition.
+Cost of sales was lower during the Successor six months ended June 30, 2013 compared to the Successor period ended June 30, 2014 but higher when combined with the Predecessor period January 1, 2013 through January 31, 2013 compared to the Successor period ended June 30, 2014, primarily as a result of increased inventory costs of \$103.7 million related to fair value adjustments to inventory in conjunction with the Acquisition.
 In 2014, the absence of the increased inventory costs associated with the Acquisition were partially offset by \$7.9 million of increased depreciation in the six months ended June 30, 2014 resulting from the fair value adjustments to property, plant and equipment in conjunction with the Acquisition compared to only five months of increased depreciation in the Predecessor six months ended June 30, 2013.
+The remaining change in cost of sales in 2014 was driven by lower raw material costs, partially resulting from our purchasing initiatives.
+The favorable impact of raw material prices across both our Performance Coatings and Transportation Coatings segments contributed to an approximately 0.6% impact on cost of sales as a percentage of net sales, primarily due to the strengthening Euro compared to the U.S. dollar.

 Pro Forma: Cost of sales decreased \$17.8 million, or 1.2%, to \$1,446.0 million for the Pro Forma six months ended June 30, 2014 as compared to \$1,463.8 million for the Pro Forma six months ended June 30, 2013.
 The Pro Forma six months ended June 30, 2013 is adjusted to reflect increased depreciation and the exclusion of increased inventory costs, each related to the Acquisition.
 As a percentage of net sales, cost of sales decreased from 69.4% to 66.5%.
 This decrease was driven by lower raw material costs, partially resulting from our purchasing initiatives, as well as higher average selling prices resulting from selective price increases across our two segments.
 The favorable impact of raw material prices across both our Performance Coatings and Transportation Coatings segments contributed to an approximately 0.6% impact on cost of sales as a percentage of net sales.
+However, unfavorable impacts of currency exchange contributed to a 0.6% increase in cost of sales as a percentage of net sales, primarily due to the strengthening Euro compared to the U.S. dollar.